Suns top Kings 120-109 with Durant watching from bench - NewsBreak

 De’Aaron Fox led the Kings with 35 points, following up his 36-point performance in a win over Dallas on Saturday.

+“We just had too many unforced errors and going up against a team like that you can’t do that,” Fox said.
+“They capitalized on just about every error that we made today.”

-Domantas Sabonis had 24 points and 15 rebounds, and Kevin Huerter scored 18 for Sacramento, which saw its lead over Phoenix in the Pacific Division shrink to one game.
+Domantas Sabonis had 24 points and 15 rebounds — going 10 for 10 from the free-throw line — and Kevin Huerter scored 18 for Sacramento, which saw its lead over Phoenix in the Pacific Division shrink to one game.

 The Suns led by as many as 13 points in the third quarter, but the Kings closed within four at the end of the period.
 Sacramento kept it close in the fourth, but Okogie’s 3 with 1:42 remaining turned out to be the Kings’ final basket.
 Paul responded with a step-back jumper to put the Suns ahead by nine.